-SUMMARY
+SUMMARY |

-Extensive health system changes - the creation of Ontario Health, ongoing implementation of Ontario Health Teams, and the creation of Home and Community Care Support Services - have occurred while we have all been navigating the COVID-19 pandemic.
+Extensive health care system changes - ongoing implementation of Ontario Health Teams, the Ministry of Long-Term Care's plan to fix long-term care and the creation of Home and Community Care Support Services - have occurred while we have all been navigating the COVID-19 pandemic.
 Everything we do has had to evolve during this time.
-We take pride in the positive impact we have had during this period, and we will continue to deliver positive outcomes as we shift to supporting the restoration and recovery of our health system.
+We take pride in the positive impact we have had during this period, and we will continue to deliver positive outcomes as we shift to supporting the recovery of our health care system.